allinwonder/cfnlego/README.md

 cfnlego is built to quickly bootstrap CloudFormation development with cfndsl.

-It provides templates for eventurally all (WIP) AWS Resources and simply bake them into a template
+It provides templates for all (WIP) AWS Resources and simply bake them into a template

 ### How to use